Bhutan – A Country I visited just once and fell in love with.

 Things to do in Paro

-The vast idyllic valley of Paro, surrounded with meticulously manicured paddy fields sits at the bottom of Mount Jomolhari.
+The vast idyllic valley of Paro, surrounded by meticulously manicured paddy fields, sits at the bottom of Mount Jomolhari.

 It is located close to the children’s park in the heart of the town and is the ideal place to spend a night drinking and grooving to amazing music.